-Society is facing some significant global challenges.
-They are not necessarily new challenges, but the awareness and urgency of these problems has escalated.
+The conference theme is Finding our way to a better future.
+Society is facing some significant global challenges: they are not necessarily new, but the awareness and urgency of these problems has escalated.
 The ability to effectively evaluate, understand and address these large-scale issues is vital if we are to make an impact on them.
 We are also on the cusp of a step-change in how we live and work in our work with disruptive technology and big data changing our futurescape.
 How we can harness these changes for the benefit of society is key.

 Most of these challenges include a location component at a variety of scales.
 Geospatial information helps us to makes sense of the problems and gives us a better way of framing and addressing them.
 Knowing where people and things are, and their relationship to each other, is essential for evidence-informed decision-making.
 Not only is real-time information needed to prepare for, and respond to, things like natural disasters and political crises, but location-based services are helping governments to develop strategic priorities, make decisions, and measure and monitor outcomes.

 NZGRC-2019 will bring the geospatial community together to explore how research in geospatial science and technology can help to address these challenges over the coming decades – both in terms of technological foundations and applied areas – and to consider how geospatial research can contribute to future societal wellbeing and just transitions.